-Due to the high exchange rate of the dollar to rial (1 U.S. dollar=210,000 rials – Aug 2020), Iran is an affordable destination for most foreign travelers.
+Due to the high exchange rate of the dollar to the Iranian rial, Iran is an affordable destination for most foreign travelers.

 Read also: Travel to Iran: Tips for First Travelers

 To travel from one city to another one you can use public transportation including bus (available in most cities), train (limited availability) and flights (available in most of the big cities).

 Car rental is another option that you can use for your domestic travels in Iran.
 Here the prices of public transportation are mentioned for a road trip of 450 km between two favorite Iranian cities, Tehran and Isfahan in the shoulder season in Iran.

 Certainly, the prices vary a little during different times of the year.